The Explore TV

 (3 days)

 The Mexico City It is the starting point of this journey.
-Its blend of tradition and modernity encapsulates the spirit of the country.
+Its blend of tradition and modernity captures the spirit of the country.

-What we liked most were its museums, its colonial architecture, and one of the best gastronomic scenes in the world.
+What we liked most were its museums, its colonial architecture, and one of the best food scenes in the world.

 For us it’s an essential stop; if you don’t visit it on your way to the Mexican Caribbean, make sure to come back later because I promise it’s worth it.